harimadhavan2000/P1/readme.md

 Up-selling (Wikipedia definition): Up-selling is a sales technique whereby a salesman attempts to have the customer purchase more expensive items, upgrades, or other add-ons in an attempt to make a more profitable sale.
 Up-selling usually involves marketing more profitable services or products, but up-selling can also be simply exposing the customer to other options he or she may not have considered previously.

 The data: https://kdd.org/kdd-cup/view/kdd-cup-2009/Data.

+Approach
+X_train only numeric attributes for training
+X_train with categorical variables with a defined set of cardinality with the attribute Cleaning the data: dropping all nan from columns with a specific threshold also drop rows with missing values (KNN can be approached on the next cut) to check for model improvement

+fit logistic regression and compare with different tree based model